 Fascinating and Fun Learning Experiences

 A visit to The Wetlands Institute is a “hands on” educational experience that is fascinating and fun!
 The Wetlands Institute hosts more than 20,000 visitors each year.
 Participants of all ages are able to chose from a number of hands-on activities and experiences including guided tours, aquarium feedings, lectures, touch tank demonstrations and featured programs.
-Our formal education programs served over 12,000 children from nearly 150 local schools and organizations.
+Our formal education programs serve over 12,000 children from nearly 150 local schools and organizations.

 Wetlands Institute Educational Programs